What are Fungal Infections?

 Ringworm

 Ringworm is not a worm at all, but a fungal skin infection.
+The medical name for ringworm on the body is tinea corporis.
 It is named for the circular shape of the rash with winding edges.
-Symptoms include a red, circular, flat sore that can appear alongside scaly skin.
+Symptoms include a red, circular, flat sore that can appear alongside scaly skin, often forming a distinctive ring-shaped rash with raised edges.
 Patches or red rings may overlap.
+Ringworm is mildly contagious and can spread through direct contact or contaminated objects.
 Treatment is often based on symptoms and may include antifungal medications that are put on the skin or taken by mouth.
+Ringworm can be confused with other skin conditions, so accurate diagnosis is important.

 Athlete’s Foot

 This fungal infection can be found on the foot.
-This fungus grows best in warm, moist places such as socks, shoes, swimming pools, public showers, and locker rooms.
-People with tight shoes, who do not change their sweaty socks often enough, or who use public pools are most likely to get athlete’s foot.
+The medical name is tinea pedis, also known as athlete’s foot.
+This fungus grows best in warm, moist environments such as socks, shoes, swimming pools, public showers, and locker rooms.
+People who wear shoes that are tight or non-breathable, do not change their sweaty socks often enough, or who use public pools are most likely to get athlete’s foot.
 Symptoms often include peeling, cracking, scaly feet, itching, burning, and blisters.
 It is usually treated with an antifungal medicine that is put on the skin.

 Jock Itch